 I made us these shirts using iron on glitter (HTV).
 The part that took the longest was coming up with the design, the rest was just setting it to print, “weeding” it (removing the unnecessary glitter vinyl pieces, and then ironing it on.
 A few tips–iron ons get cut in reverse because you then flip them over to iron them, so be sure to set your design to “mirror” prior to cutting.
 Also, don’t iron directly onto the vinyl.
 I used a thin cotton fabric between the iron and the vinyl, this way it didn’t overheat or melt the vinyl.
 Here’s a picture of the shirt, it made it easy for me on party day because I didn’t have to figure out what outfit I was going to wear!

-3. Center piece signs: Now this part was fun!
+Centerpiece signs: Now this part was fun!
 Using 2mm chipboard, I cut out two separate pieces.
 One said “Jodie’s” and the other said “50th”.
 In order to cut these, it was necessary to purchase a separate blade.
 You create your design in Design Space, tape the chipboard to the mat (very important so it doesn’t move), and then cut.

 It was really easy but please note that it does take quite a while.
 The knife cuts the same design 25 times and so for the “Jodie’s” part, it took approximately 45 minutes for each cutout.
 What is amazing is the precision with which it cuts.
 I did have some issues though, and ended up cutting up the mat completely!
 Look at how bad this mat looked!

 Once these were done, we spray painted the “Jodie’s” in gold glitter and the “50th” in black.
 Then I just superglued the Jodie’s on top of the 50th, and used a sturdy straw to create the “stick” part.
 I also added a second straw on the bottom to give it more height.
 Put these in the vases, add some roses, and the centerpieces are done!

 If you put someone’s name right into the centerpiece, it certainly does become a personalized birthday party!
 Look how nice it looks combined with the roses and the vase.

 The runners on the table broke up the solid black tablecloths well, and gave an “anchor” to the centerpiece.